SanderMertens/flecs/docs/MigrationGuide.md

 - `ecs_set_w_data` is removed, as it caused more trouble than what it was worth.
 Instead use `ecs_bulk_new_w_type` (where possible).
 - `ecs_get_ptr` is now `ecs_get` and returns a const pointer.
 If a mutable pointer is required, the application should use `ecs_get_mut`.
 - The OR operator in system signatures has changed from `|` to `||`
+- The source operator in system signatures has changed from `.` to `:`
 - The `CONTAINER` keyword has changed to `PARENT`
 - Cyclic `INSTANCEOF` relationships are no longer supported
 - Task OnRemove systems (systems that are not matched with any entities) are no longer supported.